William R. Sapp

-William Robinson Sapp (March 4, 1804 – January 3, 1875) was an American lawyer and politician who served two terms as a U.S. Representative from Ohio from 1853 to 1857.
+William Robinson Sapp (March 4, 1804 – January 3, 1875) was a 19th Century American lawyer and politician who served two terms as a U.S. Representative from Ohio from 1853 to 1857.

 He is the uncle of U.S. Representative William F. Sapp of Iowa.

 Biography

 Born at Cadiz, Ohio, Sapp moved to Knox County, Ohio, where he attended the public schools.

 He engaged in the mercantile business in Danville.